 The Airmen's Stories - F/O K V Wendel

-Wendel began his ab-initio course at 13 E&RFTS, White Waltham on January 17th 1938.
-After a short induction course at Uxbridge he went to 8 FTS, Montrose on April 9th.
+Wendel began his initial training course at 13 E&RFTS White Waltham on 17th January 1938.
+After a short induction course at Uxbridge he went to 8 FTS Montrose on 9th April.

 He is buried in Faversham Cemetery.

-Wendel is shown above (left) with his 504 Squadron colleague Wilkinson Barnes
+Wendel is shown above (seated) with his 504 Squadron colleague Wilkinson Barnes